 The Nicholas Institute for Environmental Policy Solutions at Duke University holds the privacy of our website users in the highest regard.
 No personally identifiable information is collected without user consent.
 However, you may be asked to provide personal information to gain access to some of our content and services.
 This information, submitted through event registrations and online mailer sign up forms, is used only internally to keep you engaged in our work.
-All personally identifiable information entered on our websites is not sold or given to third parties.
+No personally identifiable information entered on our websites is sold or given to third parties.

 Additionally, technical information about your visit is collected and used to improve usability of our websites.

 While visiting our website, technical information about your visit is recorded for internal use, including:

 - Browser type and version

 - Pages visited on our site

 - Referring site information